Gamify-IT/docs/dev-manuals/services/overworld/save-player-data.md

 Every time the `IncreaseAchievementProgress` method is called, it is checked wether the achievement is completed.

 #### Interacted objects list
 This list saves which objects (books, teleporters, NPCs, ...) the player has already interacted with.
-The list contains triples consisting of the world index, the dungeon index an object is located in, as well as the its ID. \
+The list contains triples consisting of the world index, the dungeon index the object is located in, as well as the its ID. \
 Note that for new objects you need to add this list to the new class.

 ### Other Player Data

 All other player data is saved in the `PlayerStatistic` classes.
 Please take a look [here](../../architecture/overworld-backend/README.md) for the data model.

-#### Player osition
+#### Player Position

 The player's position is saved as the x and y coordinates alongside the current world, dungeon index and the scene name.